 Kenneth Hansen’s practice involves representing bilateral, multilateral and commercial lenders as well as project developers in structuring, negotiating and implementing domestic and international project financings, particularly in the energy sector.
 He leads Chadbourne’s extensive practice in connection with the U.S. Department of Energy’s Loan Guarantee Programs for innovative and alternative energy projects.
 His sectoral experience ranges from power generation, transmission and distribution projects to oil and gas, transportation, and telecommunications infrastructure projects, as well as a range of industrial and commercial projects.
 Mr. Hansen is also experienced in debt work-outs and the settlement of investment disputes, including political risk insurance claims.

-- Represented the International Bank for Reconstruction and Development (World Bank) in the financing of the 450MW open cycle gas-fired Azura Power Project in Nigeria.
+- Represented the International Bank for Reconstruction and Development (World Bank) in the US$900 million project financing of the 450MW open cycle gas-fired Azura Power Project in Nigeria.

 - Represented Overseas Private Investment Corporation (OPIC) in:

 - the restructuring of the Dabhol Power Project (India) and in related political risk insurance claims;

 - the development of a guaranty against devaluation risk for US$300 million in project bonds for the AES Tiete Hydropower Projects (Brazil);